lpww/govs/README.md

 Go's recommended approach does come with some minor pain points that we aim to
 improve:

-1. The first is the requirement for go to already be installed on the machine.
-This causes issues when attempting to symlink an older version to the `go` command.
-By writing this tool in go, we no longer need it as a dependency.
+1. The first is the requirement for a version of go to already be installed on the machine.
+This can cause issues when attempting to symlink a different version to the `go` command.

 2. The second is that symlinks need to be handled manually.
 It is easy to forget the exact syntax and paths if you don't switch versions very often.
 Our `govs set` command simplifies this process.

 3. The third is that the recommended approach requires manually deleting old versions.
-We now have a `govs remove` command to handle that.
+We have a `govs remove` command to handle that.

-## Installation

-1. Download and extract the relevant binary for your system
-2. Make it executable `chmod +x govs` ?? (is this needed with a go binary?)
-3. Add `$GOPATH/bin` to your path

-If you already have multiple go versions installed using the recommended approach, they will be automatically detected by govs.

 ## API